 Chief Jones began his career in law enforcement in 1981 as a Deputy Sheriff in the State of Wyoming.
 Chief Jones joined the City of Lavon Police Department in 1999.
 He served as Chief of Police from 1999 to 2003.
-From 2003 to 2012 he served as the Lavon City Marshal.
-In 2013 Mike returned to the positon of Chief of Police, where he continues to serve the City f Lavon.
+From 2003 to 2012, he served as the Lavon City Marshal.
+In 2013, Chief Jones returned to the position of Chief of Police where he continues to serve the City of Lavon.

-Chief Jones graduated from Texas A&M University- Commerce in 2014 with a Bachelor’s Degree.
-In 2016, he graduated from Texas A&M University- Commerce with his Master of Science in Applied Criminology.
-Chief Jones holds a Master Peace Officer Proficiency Certificate and is licensed by the Texas Commission on Law Enforcement as a law enforcement instructor.
-Chief Jones attended the FBI National Academy Association Texas Command College 2017.
+Chief Jones graduated from Texas A&M University-Commerce in 2014 with a Bachelor’s Degree.
+In 2016, he graduated from Texas A&M University-Commerce with his Master of Science in Applied Criminology.
+Chief Jones holds a Master Peace Officer Proficiency Certificate and is licensed by the Texas Commission on Law Enforcement as a Law Enforcement Instructor & Field Training Officer.
+Chief Jones attended the FBI National Academy Association Texas Command College-2017.

-Every officer, including the Chief of Police, serves as a part of our police patrol services.
-In addition to our 9 fulltime officers, Lavon Police Reserve Officers assist in providing patrol services to the City.
+Every officer, including the Chief of Police, serves as part of our Patrol Division.
+In addition to our fulltime officers, Lavon Police Reserve Officers and our newly created Police Support Staff assist in providing patrol services to the City.
 In most cases, the Patrol Officer will be the first point of contact for our citizens.

 Criminal Investigation Division

-The Criminal Investigation Division tasked with the investigation of all major crimes in the City of Lavon.
+The Criminal Investigation Division (CID) tasked with the investigations of all major crimes in the City of Lavon and the City of Nevada.
 Each member of CID also serves in the Administration Division, the Patrol Division or both.
-CID consists of the Chief, the Patrol Lt. and an Investigator.
+CID consists of the Chief, the Patrol Lieutenant, and Investigators.

 How to make a Complaint